LTUC/amman-dotnet-401d2/Curriculum/Class05/README.md

 Abstract methods must be overridden.

 ### Polymorphism
+Breaking down the work "Polymorphism":

-Poly means many
+*Poly means many*

-morph means to change
+*Morph means to change*

 Within polymorphism, we want the ability to change the behavior of a specific class.
 We also want to be able to target specific types of classes (classes that are derived from specific classes).
 Polymorphism also helps us target any and all classes that implement specific interfaces.